Mathematical aspects and simulation of electron-electron scattering in graphene: Introduction

 \section{Introduction}

-Some mathematical and computational issues arising when the electron-electron scattering is included in the analysis of charge transport in graphene are investigated.
+The discovery that free-standing graphene indeed there exists \cite{ART:Nov1,ART:Nov2} behind the theoretical prediction has paved the way for a huge literature on 2D crystals.
+Graphene has interesting electric features \cite{ART:GeNo,ART:CaNe} but it is also a challenging material from an electro-magneto-mechanical \cite{ART:Sfyris} and thermal point of view \cite{ART:CaTo}.
+In this paper some mathematical and computational issues arising when the electron-electron scattering is included in the analysis of charge transport in graphene are investigated.
 The electron-phonon interactions are more effective but electron-electron scattering cannot be neglected in some regimes.
 The appropriate expression for the electron-electron scattering rate is still matter of debate (see for example \cite{ART:CastroNeto,ART:Tomadin,ART:Li,ART:Fang,ART:Sano,ART:Borowik,ART:Hwang,ART:DasSarma,ART:Brida}); however, some mathematical considerations can be made only on the basis of the general properties, such conservation of energy and crystal momentum during the collision when umklapp effects are neglected.
 These can be relevant but usually at low temperatures.
 Here the analysis is performed having in mind room temperature.

 We have found the general form of the collisional invariants and the kernel of the electron-electron scattering.
 The latter is constituted by a family of distribution functions which generalize the Fermi-Dirac one and belong to a five-dimensional manifold.
 If both electron-phonon and electron-electron scatterings are taken into account, the equilibria lie on a two-dimensional sub-manifold.
 It is interesting to stress that the results are analogous to that obtained in the relativistic case \cite{Cercignani}.
-This is not surprising since the electron inside graphene move like massless fermions for wave-vectors around the Dirac points \cite{Katnelson}.
+This is not surprising since electrons inside graphene move like massless fermions for wave-vectors around the Dirac points \cite{Katnelson}.
 However, our derivation requires less regularity than that assumed in \cite{Cercignani} and does not use concepts of Special Relativity.